ssvlabs/ssv/docs/specs/NETWORKING.md

   Message message            = 1 [(gogoproto.nullable) = false];
   // signature is a signature of the IBFT message bytes signature            = 2 [(gogoproto.nullable) = false];
-  // signer_ids is a list of the IDs of the signing operators repeated uint64 signer_ids = 3;
+  // signer_ids is a sorted list of the IDs of the signing operators repeated uint64 signer_ids = 3;
 }